Search

 Contents

 Llama 2 is here – the latest pre-trained large language model (LLM) by Meta AI, succeeding Llama version 1.
-The model marks the next wave of generative models characterizing safety and ethical usage while leveraging the benefits of the broader artificial intelligence (AI) community by open-sourcing its model for research and commercial application.
+The model marks the next wave of generative models characterizing safety and ethical usage.
+Additionally, it leverages the broader artificial intelligence (AI) community by open-sourcing its model for research and commercial applications.

 In this article, we’ll discuss: